hgc123123/nyush-cluster/nyush-cluster/docs/index.md

 # Home
-Hu Welcome to the user documentation of the BIH high-performance computing (HPC) cluster, also called HPC 4 Research.
+Welcome to the user documentation of the NYU Shanghai high-performance computing (HPC) cluster, also called HPC 4 Research.
-The BIH HPC cluster is managed by [CUBI](https://cubi.bihealth.org) (Core Unit Bioinformatics).
-This documentation is maintained by BIH CUBI and the user community.
+This documentation is maintained by NYUSH IT and the user community.
 It is a living document that you can update and add to.
 See [How-To: Contribute to this Document](how-to/misc/contribute.md) for details.